AviralNegi007/AviralNegi007/README.md

 - 👀 I’m interested in data analytics role and prefered football data management
 - i know relevent skills like python,SQL,pandas
 - 🌱 I’m currently doing PGP course of data science by great learning
-- 💞️ I’m looking to collaborate on sports analytics
+- 💞️ I’m looking for a job in data analysis
 - 📫 How to reach me aviralnegi635@gmail.com

 <!---